hail-is/hail/hail/python/hail/docs/datasets.rst

     All functionality described on this page is experimental and subject to change.

 This page describes genetic datasets that are hosted in public buckets on both Google Cloud Storage and Amazon S3.
-Note that these datasets are stored in :ref:`Requester Pays<GCP Requester Pays>` buckets on GCS, and are available in both the US and EU regions.
+Note that these datasets are stored in :ref:`Requester Pays<GCP Requester Pays>` buckets on GCS, and are available in both the US-CENTRAL1 and EUROPE-WEST1 regions.
 On AWS, the datasets are shared via `Open Data on AWS <https://aws.amazon.com/opendata/>`__ and are in buckets in the US region.

 Check out the :func:`.load_dataset` function to see how to load one of these datasets into a Hail pipeline.
 You will need to provide the name, version, and